Archive for September, 2017

 Another interesting thing I learned from his death certificate is that at the time of his death he worked as a painter at the Beverly Wilshire Hotel.
 My biological brother, Danny, who suffers from paranoia and schizophrenia, told me something along these lines when I met him at the Metropolitan State Hospital some time last year (Danny was receiving the care he needed as a result of dealing with some consequences he faced from losing our mother).
 He had said that my biological father had fallen off a ladder while painting after having a heart attack and died as a result.

-Harvey was born and grew up in Seymour, Wisconsin, where his parents (Carl & Hattie) grew up after Carl’s parents (Wilhelm & Caroline) settled there from Pomerania, Prussia in 1871 (which no longer exists today, but is basically where the western most northern point of Poland is now -Prussia included Schleswig Holstein where my maternal grandfather migrated from!).
+Harvey was born and grew up in Seymour, Wisconsin, where his parents (Carl & Hattie) grew up.
+Their parents (Wilhelm & Caroline) settled there from Pomerania, Prussia in 1871 (which no longer exists today, but is basically where the western most northern point of Poland is now.)

-Harvey later married a Ms. Genevieve G. and had three children named Christine Ann, Charlene Jo and Carl (after his father) Von.
-I have attempted to reach out to these half siblings of mine but to no avail.
-I even found one of their children’s names on Ancestry as a DNA match but she has not returned any messages.
-I would very much like to be in touch with that side of the family but sometimes you don’t get what you want.
+Harvey later married a Ms. Genevieve G. and had three children – my half-siblings!
+I have attempted to reach out to one of the half-siblings but received no response.
+I would very much like to be in touch with that side of the family but sometimes you have to let go and let the universe take its course.

-If it is the case that his primary children don’t care to know me or Tammy I can respect that…sort of.
-I say ‘sort of’ because it took a lot of years for me to be very proactive in finding my birth family…because I was scared of what I would be opening the door to.
-So, I understand the fear and preference not to open a can of worms (if thats what it is).
+I remember my hesitation in finding my birth family I held onto for a long time, and understand the fear and preference for family members not to open a can of worms.
 But on the other hand, finding and meeting my birth family has filled a hole in my heart that I didn’t realize was fully missing until it was filled.
 Does that make sense?
-Even though not all the details have been positive, and it’s rather complex at times, and painful, it has all been worth it in the end, to know myself.
+Even though not all the details have been positive, and it’s rather complex at times, even painful, it has all been worth it in the end, to know myself.

 So, I hope they become open to meeting me.
 Because I think it has the potential to heal, and bring light to a dark circumstance.
 And I think I’m a pretty okay person to know.